rawosemo/rotation_project/README.md

 • Elucidating the microbiome colonizing the parchment fragments.

-The project leverages shotgun metagenomics data generated from an Illumina MiniSeq instrument.
+The project leverages shotgun data generated from an Illumina MiniSeq instrument.
 The dataset includes:

 • Ten non-destructively sampled parchments (brush/rubbings).